blabla1337/skf-flask/markdown/knowledge_base/3-knowledge_base--xss_injection--.md

 but only allowing the expected input. for instacne: when a user is expected to enter a username, you couldset a regular expression checking only for alphanumerical characters.

-Also whenever a user is allowed to add href&#39;s, make sure the application checks whether the href contains http:// or https://.
+Also whenever a user is allowed to add href's, make sure the application checks whether the href contains http:// or https://.
 This is done in order to prevent javscript: or data: type XSS injections.